prep-gh/flowcrypt-docs/_pages/technical/manage-public-keys.md

 ## Enterprise Public Key management

 If you already have your own mechanism for keeping track of Public Keys of your employees and their contacts, FlowCrypt can integrate with your key server to offer a smooth and secure experience.
-See [FlowCrypt for Enterprise](../business/enterprise.html)
+See [Keyserver integration](keyserver-integration.html) and [FlowCrypt for Enterprise](../business/enterprise.html).

 ## Export all Public Keys from GPG (gnupg)